Your chosen major will determine many requirements as you progress toward your degree at Wellesley.

 Independent study courses (250s and 350s) cannot be used to satisfy distribution requirements.

 All entering students are required to complete one semester of expository writing in their first year.
 Courses meeting this requirement are offered in the Writing Program.
 Transfer students and Davis Scholars who have not fulfilled a similar requirement must also complete one semester of expository writing.

 Each candidate for the degree of Bachelor of Arts must show, ordinarily before the beginning of her senior year, that she has some proficiency in the use of at least one language, ancient or modern, other than English.
 The requirement may be met in one of the following ways:

-A. By completing two units of language study at the second-year college level (through the Wellesley course numbered 202, or, in the case of Latin, 201); or
+By completing study of a language through the second-year college level (through the Wellesley course numbered 202, or, in the case of Latin, 201); or

 This is a two-part requirement.
-All students must fulfill both a basic-skills component and an overlay-course component.
+All students must fulfill both a quantitative reasoning (QR) component and a data literacy (DL) component.

-To complete the QR requirement, all students must also pass a QR-overlay course that involves analyzing and interpreting data in a scientific or social context.
-The Committee on Curriculum and Academic Planning has designated courses in various departments as QR-overlay courses; they are identified as such in the individual course descriptions in the Wellesley College Catalog.
-You can also check the QR home page for an updated list of QR-overlay courses.
-A score of 5 (4 for students who entered before fall 2006) on the AP statistics exam also satisfies the QR-overlay requirement.
+To complete the DL component of the requirement, all students must also pass a data literacy (formerly QR overlay) course that involves analyzing and interpreting data in a scientific or social context.
+The Committee on Curriculum and Academic Planning has designated courses in various departments as DL courses; they are identified as such in the individual course descriptions in the Wellesley College Catalog.
+You can also check the QR home page for an updated list of DL courses.
+A score of 5 on the AP statistics exam is equivalent to completing QR/STAT 150: Introduction to Data Literacy and therefore satisfies the Data Literacy component of the requirement.